aelkz/microservices-security/README.md

 On `Service Account Roles` <b>tab</b>, assign the role `manage-clients` from `realm-management`.

-Copy and save the `client-secret` that was genereated for this client. <b>This will be used later to configure OAuth service authentication on 3Scale.</b>
+Copy and save the `client-secret` that was genereated for this client. <b>This will be used later to configure OAuth com.microservices.apigateway.security.service authentication on 3Scale.</b>

 The client-secret will be something like this:
 `823b6ek5-1936-42e6-1135-d48rt3a1f632`